 This guide will discuss why hiring a localization specialist is more important than other alternatives.

 The Limitations of Machine Translation

 If you don’t speak another language, it’s easy to use Google Translate or DeepL and think nothing of it.
 But consider how often you see lousy translations from another language to your own.
 These poor translations leap out at you, may make you laugh, or may even offend you.

 Machine translation is impressive for how far it’s come.
 But at the current moment, it is not enough.
 Languages are complex, and it takes a professional who knows the nuances to properly convey your ideas.

 Let’s address the elephant in the room: there’s a long history of bad game translation.
-It’s clear why this is the case – a well-translated game would cost much money, which many game developers don’t have.
+It’s clear why this is the case – a good game translation would cost much money, which many game developers don’t have.

 But consider how this looks from the perspective of your customers.
 They can tell when you’ve done a proper translation and when you’ve rushed it into the target language.
-The difficulty is the language and cultural barrier that results in your customers being unable to communicate their frustration.
+The challenge is the language and cultural barrier that results in your customers being unable to communicate their problems.